itzsuraj/ugc-brand/DEPLOYMENT.md

 - **First Load**: Optimized with Vite
 - **Caching**: Automatic with Vercel CDN

-Your UGC Creator Brand Marketplace is ready for production! 🎉
+Your Floovio Creator Brand Marketplace is ready for production! 🎉